avinash-githubb/react/README.md

 21. ### What are forward refs?

-    *Ref forwarding* is a feature that lets some components take a *ref* they receive, and pass it further down to a child.
+    *Ref forwarding* is a technique for passing a ref through a component to one of its children.

     ```jsx harmony
     const ButtonElement = React.forwardRef((props, ref) => (